Ex-Harlequins' Mark Evans warns Welsh rugby over Heineken Cup row

-The flanker says he wants to stay with Cardiff Blues, but adds the region has been unable to offer him a contract extension beyond this season as they cannot plan a budget because of uncertainty over Europe.
+The flanker says he wants to stay with Cardiff Blues, but adds the region has beyond this season as they cannot plan a budget because of uncertainty over Europe.

 And top agent Tim Lopez, who represents the Blues' Leigh Halfpenny amongst others, says players are waiting to see what happens before making decisions.

 Meanwhile Evans says the situation has echoes from the 1998-99 season, which saw Cardiff and Swansea rebel against the Welsh Rugby Union - resigning from the Welsh League and playing friendlies against English clubs instead that year.

 The two clubs had refused to sign a 10-year participation agreement with the WRU and were unhappy that Welsh rugby's governing body and its English counterpart - the Rugby Football Union - had ruled out a British League.

 Peace was restored the following season, with Cardiff and Swansea returning to the Welsh fold.

 Wales now has four regional sides - the Blues, Ospreys, Scarlets and Newport Gwent Dragons - as its top professional tier, which play in the Pro12 with Irish, Scottish and Italian teams.